Damien Hirst: Personal life

 Between 1992 and 2012, Hirst lived with his American girlfriend, Maia Norman, with whom he has three sons, born 1995, 2000 and 2005.

 Since becoming a father, Hirst has spent most of his time at his remote farmhouse near Combe Martin in Devon.
 Hirst and Norman were never married, although Hirst had referred to Norman as his "common-law wife".

 Hirst has admitted serious drug and alcohol problems during a ten-year period from the early 1990s: "I started taking cocaine and drink...
 I turned into a babbling fucking wreck."
-During this time he was known for his wild behaviour and eccentric acts including, for example, putting a cigarette in the end of his penis in front of journalists.
+During this time he was known for his wild behaviour and eccentric acts, including putting a cigarette in the end of his penis in front of journalists.

 He is a friend of Rolling Stones guitarist Ronnie Wood and 7-time World Snooker Champion Ronnie O'Sullivan.

 Charitable work

 Hirst is a supporter of the indigenous rights organisation, Survival International.
 In September 2008, Hirst donated the work, Beautiful Love Survival, at the Sotheby's London sale, Beautiful Inside My Head Forever, to raise money for this organisation.
 Later, he also contributed his writing to the book, We Are One: A Celebration of Tribal Peoples, released in October 2009, in support of Survival.
 The book explores the existence of, and threats to, indigenous cultures around the world.

 In 2016 he donated artworks for the secret auction of Art on a Postcard, a charity supporting the fight against Hepatitis C.